OwenRichards1/ms-identity-node/README.md

-# Code samples for Microsoft identity platform documentation - Node.js & JavaScript
+# Code samples for Microsoft ide1. **Browse the scenario folders** above to find the sample that matches your use case.
+2. **Read the sample's README.md** for prerequisites, setup instructions, and code walkthroughs.
+3. **Clone and run the sample** following the provided steps.

+All samples use the latest supported Node.js versions and Microsoft Authentication Library (MSAL) for Node.js.

+### Sample Categories Overview

+**🌐 Server-side Applications (9 samples)**
+- Express web applications with various authentication patterns
+- Console and daemon applications for service-to-service scenarios
+- From basic authentication to advanced features like RBAC and Microsoft Graph integration

+**💻 Client-side Applications (1 sample)**
+- React Single Page Applications with Backend-for-Frontend architecture

+**🖥️ Desktop Applications (1 sample)**
+- Electron-based desktop applications with interactive authentication

+**🚀 Advanced Scenarios (2 samples)**
+- Complete Backend-for-Frontend implementations
+- Multi-tier architectures with React frontends and Express backends platform documentation - Node.js

-Welcome to the Microsoft Identity Platform Node.js & JavaScript Code Samples repository!
+Welcome to the Microsoft Identity Platform Node.js Code Samples repository!

 This repository provides a comprehensive set of end-to-end samples demonstrating how to integrate Microsoft Entra ID authentication and authorization into Node.js applications.
 The samples are organized by scenario and technology, making it easy to find the right starting point for your needs.